OllieMurray/SKALErngDAOScaffold-Eth/README.md

 In order to deploy on testnet or main net it will be necessary to run

 to generate a mnemonic.txt file

     Yarn Generate

 To view the account details

     run Yarn Account

-    be sure to use the SKALE faucet to fund your testnet account so you can deploy, run the contract functions, and manage the DAO.
+be sure to use the SKALE faucet to fund your testnet/mainnet account so you can deploy, run the contract functions, and manage the DAO.

 🔏 Edit your smart contract `PowDAO.sol` in `packages/hardhat/contracts`